Key Takeaway

 What to Consider

 Mounjaro is FDA-approved for type 2 diabetes management, not weight loss.
-Physicians may prescribe it off-label for weight loss, or they may recommend Zepbound, which contains the same active ingredient and is specifically approved for weight management.
+Physicians may prescribe it off-label for weight loss, or they may recommend Zepbound, which contains compounded formulations of the active ingredient and is specifically approved for weight management.
 Your physician can advise on the most appropriate option based on your diagnosis and insurance coverage.
+For a complete cost breakdown, see our compare tirzepatide pharmacies.

 Weight loss on Mounjaro is dose-dependent, so reaching the optimal dose for your body is important.
 If side effects limit your ability to titrate to a higher dose, your physician can adjust the escalation schedule or hold at a lower dose that balances efficacy and tolerability.